-Password.
+- User ID.
+Can contain one to 128 characters. - Password.
 Can contain one to 128 characters.

-- OnDemand security verifies only the first eight characters that are entered by the user.
-The additional characters are provided for customers who choose to implement their own password security by enabling the Security User Exit. - 2.
-If the user types more than eight characters, the client will display an error message unless the SRVR\FLAGS\IGNORE\PASSWD\MAX parameter in the ARS.INI file is set to 1 (one).
-The default value for the SRVR\FLAGS\IGNORE\PASSWD\MAX parameter is 0 (zero). - 3.
-If your organization enables the Security User Exit, you should set the Minimum Password Length option to Permit Blank Password so that OnDemand security does not validate passwords that are entered by your users (when they set or change a password).
-Also, OnDemand security ignores the Maximum Password Age option when you enable the Security User Exit. - 4.
-Unless your organization enables the Security User Exit, IBM recommends that you specify a value of 8 (eight) or less for the Minimum Password Length option. - Group.
+However, the password authentication that is built into OnDemand verifies only the first eight characters that are entered by the user.
+The additional characters are provided for customers who choose to implement their own password security by enabling the logon user exit.
+Contact the IBM support center for more information about the logon user exit. - Note: If you enable the logon user exit, you should set the Minimum Password Length option to Permit Blank Password so that OnDemand security does not validate passwords that are entered by your users (when they set or change a password).
+Also, OnDemand security ignores the Maximum Password Age option when you enable the logon user exit. - Group.
 Can contain one to 128 characters. - Server Queue.
 Can contain one to 60 characters. - Storage Node Logon.
 Can contain one to 128 characters. - Storage Node Password.
 Can contain one to 128 characters.